 Put the dried cranberries down and back slowly—no, quickly—away from the trail mix.
 It turns out that eating chewy, gooey dried fruit isn’t the healthy snack you think it is.
 (Which is a damn shame considering its availability on road trips, at airports, and in the work vending machine…)

 Most dried fruits are double, and sometimes even triple, the sugar content of fresh fruit, say wellness experts and nutritionists, like Ariane Hundt.
 “We’re talking 70 grams of sugar per serving,” says the founder of Slim and Strong, a fitness and food advice program, and Brooklyn Bridge Boot Camp.
 And sugar, in case you hadn’t heard, is pretty much the devil.

-2. Dried fruit has way more sugar than fresh fruit.
-“Most people should limit their daily fruit intake to 30g of carbs [of sugar] per day, which is about one banana, one apple, or two cups of berries,” Hundt says.
+“Most people should limit their daily fruit intake to 30 grams of carbs [of sugar] per day, which is about one banana, one apple, or two cups of berries,” Hundt says.
 And that’s a lot less than what’s in the typical serving of dried fruit.
-One cup of fresh cranberries contains 4g of sugar and one cup of dried cranberries contains a whopping 70g.
+One cup of fresh cranberries contains 4 grams of sugar and one cup of dried cranberries contains a whopping 70 grams.

-“When the body breaks down fructose [in dried fruit or in any source], it produces a lot more waste products and toxins, and increases blood pressure more so than other carbs,” she explains
+“When the body breaks down fructose [in dried fruit or in any source], it produces a lot more waste products and toxins, and increases blood pressure more so than other carbs,” she explains.

 You’re better off eating candy

 You’re better off eating candy than dried fruit, if you’re looking at the sugar content—one bag of M&Ms or a Milky Way bar has 30 grams of sugar, which is less than what’s in about a cup of dried papaya or figs. The takeaway: Eat your fruit fresh, and save the dried stuff for special occasions.